Cigarette advertising in Indonesia

 Marlboro Lights advertisement near Legian Beach Hotel, Bali.
 Notice that the warning text meaning "smoking can cause cancer, heart attacks, impotence, and disorder of pregnancy and fetus" is placed bottom in the advertisement, although the advertisement itself does not depict cigarettes.

-Cigarette advertising in Indonesia is presently allowed, and as of 2021, Indonesia is the only country in the world to allow cigarette advertising.
-However, it is prohibited to show cigarettes, and advertising must include smoking warning messages.
+Cigarette advertising in Indonesia is presently allowed.
+Aside from conventional cigarettes, advertisements of electric cigarettes are also allowed.
+However, it is prohibited to show conventional cigarettes only, and all advertisements must include smoking warning messages.
 In Indonesia itself, such advertisements are known under the name iklan rokok in Indonesian.
 In 2003, cigarette advertising and promotions in Indonesia was valued at $250 million.
-In addition to television and outdoor advertisements, sporting events sponsored by cigarette brands or companies also occur.
+In addition to television and outdoor advertisements, sporting and entertainment events sponsored by cigarette brands or companies also occur in disguise of alternate names.

 According to the mayor of Bogor, Bima Arya Sugiarto in 2021, smoking attempts among children and teens under 18 years are mostly caused by seeing cigarette advertisements and promotions.
 Cigarette advertisements are also considered to be the most manipulative, according to the Indonesian Consumer Organization (YLKI) in 2017.